Welcome to the Academic Website of Stefan Palan

 I am a financial economist with research interests in the fields of behavioral and experimental finance, experimental economics and scientific methodology.

 I am currently associate professor of finance at the University of Graz and lecturer at the University of Innsbruck and at Management Center Innsbruck.
-I am also editor-in-chief of the Journal of Behavioral and Experimental Finance, a founder and officer of the Society for Experimental Finance, coordinator of the Finance Research Platform Graz, and scientific director of the Max Jung Lab Graz.
+I am also editor-in-chief of the Journal of Behavioral and Experimental Finance, managing director of the Society for Experimental Finance, coordinator of the Finance Research Platform Graz, and scientific director of the Max Jung Lab Graz.

 This website aims to give an overview of my areas of academic interest and job experience.
 I am glad for any and all comments!